keisks/jfleg/README.md

 SOURCE    |  38.21 | 40.54
 REFERENCE |  55.26 | 62.37

-- If you want to add your score, please send an e-mail to keisuke[at]cs.jhu.edu a link to your paper and system outputs.
+- If you want to add your score, please send an e-mail to keisukes[at]allenai.org a link to your paper and system outputs.
 - The reference scores are computed by averaging each reference.